Xtremono/palindrome/README.md

-This is a simple palindrome checker, using js.
+This is a simple palindrome checker, using JS, HTML and CSS